Reckue/reckue-langs/src/glossary/Glossary.md

  - [ ] [Adjective] raw - (of food) uncooked.

  - [ ] [Verb] consists - be composed or made up of.

+ - [ ] [Adverb] namely - that is to say; to be specific (used to introduce detailed information or a specific example).
   #
  ### Sub-words